geyslan/geyslan.github.io/index.md

 ## Me unmasked

-Just a common guy who daily delivers bugs :bug: and still want to be paid :moneybag: for that.<br>
+Just an ordinary guy who frequently introduces bugs :bug: and still want to be paid :moneybag: for that.
+Just kidding, sometimes there are free bugs too.<br>

 He also has some confusing words in [Hacking bits](http://hackingbits.github.io) blog.
 Come help him heal his madness.